Skip to Main Content

 Treating COVID-19 infection

 The treatment of COVID-19 remains a dynamic situation.
-Therefore if a medicine being considered is not listed here, contact the UK Drugs In Lactation Advisory Service (UKDILAS), our specialist medicines in breastfeeding advice service.
+Therefore if a medicine being considered is not listed here, contact the UK Drugs In Lactation Advisory Service (UKDILAS) (SPS page), our specialist medicines in breastfeeding advice service.

 Recommendations apply to infants born full term and healthy.